aleph2c/miros-rabbitmq/docs/_sources/recipes.rst.txt

   SNOOP_SPY_ENCRYPTION_KEY = os.getenv("SNOOP_SPY_ENCRYPTION_KEY")

 This program will be able to read your :ref:`encryption keys
-<recipes-making-an-encryption-key>` and RabbitMQ credentials, from either your shell
+<recipes-making-an-encryption-key>` and RabbitMQ credentials, from either your shell's
-environment or from a ``.env`` file.
+environment variables or from a ``.env`` file.

 For the ``setup.py`` program to work there needs to be a ``.env`` file, so let's make an empty one: